collinboler/tffrspredict/README.md

 - When analyzing 5k, program ignores 10k entries. (to improve accuracy)
 - Will develop a better 5K 10K algorithm through more analyisis

+# Analysis
+performs the same as Tffrs but outputs the list of predicted scratches for each event alongside the predicted qualifying list.

+Run it by adding the event you want to the command line argument:
+Ex: java Analysis 5000

 More updates coming soon

 # 2023 Prediction Accuracy